Welcome to all universities based outside the UK with an interest in the Student Digital Experience Tracker!

 - The survey questions have been carefully researched and evaluated through two previous large-scale pilots.
 You can rely on the questions to provide valid and actionable information.

-- The survey can be customised to your institutional requirements, for example by changing the name of your virtual learning environment to one that your students will recognise, by including some additional questions that you author, and by grouping students in ways that make sense at your university.
+- The survey can be customised to your institutional requirements, for example by changing the name of your virtual learning environment to one that your students will recognise, by including some additional questions that you write, and by grouping students to analyse their responses in a way that make sense at your university.

 - The tracker offers a snapshot of the student digital experience at one point in time.
 It can be used to compare different students groups, and to monitor change over time.